Junks5020/deepe-docs/docs/user-guide/document-embedding.md

-# Document Embedding (RAG)
+# Knowledge Base (RAG)

-The **Document Embedding** module in DeepExtension allows users to convert documents into vector representations for use in **retrieval-augmented generation (RAG)** and related knowledge-aware AI workflows.
+The **Knowledge Base** module in DeepExtension allows users to convert documents into vector representations for use in **retrieval-augmented generation (RAG)** and related knowledge-aware AI workflows.
 This is especially useful for enterprise applications that require grounding LLM outputs in internal documentation.